-- 9.52 Following review of the Flood Risk Assessment & Drainage Strategy (Version 3, dated 02 March 2021) and the Site Investigation Report (ref.
+9.55 Following review of the Flood Risk Assessment & Drainage Strategy (Version 3, dated 02 March 2021) and the Site Investigation Report (ref.
 CCL03241.CK21, dated November 2019), the lead local flood authority (Suffolk County Council) recommend approval subject to conditions.
-Broadly, the conditions will ensure that principles of sustainable drainage are incorporated, clear arrangements are in place for ongoing operation and maintenance of the disposal of surface water drainage, and that the development does not cause increased flood risk, or pollution of watercourses or groundwater. - 9.53 Indicative locations of the proposed rain gardens are outlined in the Flood Risk Assessment & Drainage Strategy, the details of which shall be submitted and included within the drainage strategy as part of detailed design. - 9.54 The implementation of such conditions will ensure that the development Is in accordance with Policy SCLP5.9 (Flood Risk), Policy SCLP9.6 (Sustainable Drainage Systems), and Policy SCLP9.7 (Holistic Water Management).
+Broadly, the conditions will ensure that principles of sustainable drainage are

+- 9.56 Indicative locations of the proposed rain gardens are outlined in the Flood Risk Assessment & Drainage Strategy, the details of which shall be submitted and included within the drainage strategy as part of detailed design. - 9.57 The implementation of such conditions will ensure that the development Is in accordance with Policy SCLP5.9 (Flood Risk), Policy SCLP9.6 (Sustainable Drainage Systems), and Policy SCLP9.7 (Holistic Water Management).